Message from the Chancellor

 Every effort has been made to ensure the accuracy of this program’s content.
 Any omissions or errors are unintentional.
 The graduates’ names listed in this Commencement program were submitted prior to administering final examinations.
 Therefore, the inclusion of degree candidates’ names in this program does not represent certification that candidates have satisfactorily completed degree requirements.

-Unless special arrangements have been made by departments, diplomas for all May degrees will be printed after graduation and mailed to graduates.
+Unless special arrangements have been made by departments, diplomas for all December degrees will be printed after graduation and mailed to graduates.
+Diplomas for August degrees were mailed to graduates’ home addresses in September.
 For further information, visit the Registrar's website.

 * Captioning by Caption Perfect.